The Geometry of the Good

 Positioning the Framework

-Deontology requires universal maxims; utilitarianism requires outcome calculation; care ethics emphasizes responsiveness.
-This framework formalizes relational obligation itself.
+Deontology requires universal maxims.
+Utilitarianism requires outcome aggregation.
+Care ethics emphasizes responsiveness.
+The Geometry of the Good formalizes the relational conditions under which obligation itself arises.

 Outlook